CharlesXyt/django-react-basketball-league/README.md

 Coach Username:carla93_team_coach
 Player Username:kevinhoover
 ```
-Password is 12345 for all users.
+Above is the current valid users in sqlite database file, and all fake users' password is 12345.